 Jim and Jamie Locker

-Jim first became acquainted with Peters Creek when he was working with Bob Rike in the early 80's, and, now, PCBC has been supporting the Lokers’ ministry for over 20 years.
+Jim first became acquainted with Peters Creek when he was working with Bob Rike in the early 80's, and now, PCBC has been supporting the Lokers’ ministry for over 20 years.
 Jim and Jamie fondly remember Vacation Bible School during furlough in 2003, when the children of Peters Creek filled an aquarium with enough coins to sponsor the dubbing of a Jesus Film in an indigenous language.
-More recently, PCBC sent the first of hopefully many teams to Oaxaca to personally distribute audio Bibles to people in remote villages.
-The focus of the Lokers’ ministry is to provide audio scriptures for the non-literate people groups of Oaxaca, Mexico, and beyond.
-Currently, the Lokers are relocating to Holland, Michigan, where Jim will serve as the executive director of Audio Scripture Ministries.
+Annually since 2013, PCBC has sent a team from our congregation to accompany Jim and Jamie for a week in Oaxaca to personally distribute audio Bibles to people in remote villages.
+The focus of the Lokers' ministry is to provide audio scriptures for the non-literate people groups of Oaxaca, Mexico, and beyond.
+Currently, the Lokers reside in Holland, Michigan, where they serve as Latin America Directors of Audio Scripture Ministries.

 Jeff and Lisa Sickler